AlexeyKozyakov/Json/README.md

 ```
 ## json module
 ### JSON representation
-The `json` module does not require Kotlin classes.
+The `json` module does not require DTO classes.
 You can manipulate JSON structures directly:

 ```kotlin